tkubica12/dataplayground/notes/Databricks ML associate/3 - training and evaluation.md

 ```

 # AutoML
 Automatically try different algorithms and hyperparameters to find best model.
 It is using SparkTrials to parallelize the process.
-Currently it does utilize lightgbm, sklearn and xgboost - so no DNNs.
+Currently it does utilize lightgbm, sklearn and xgboost - so no DNNs yet.

 ```python
 from databricks import automl